hammerheim-game/hammerheim-rules/4-magic.md

 drowned in a flood caused by an angry beaver.
 With this spell the Priest invokes the wrath of the Lord of Beasts, summoning forth dozens upon dozens of enraged squirrels.
-The furious rodents assault one enemy within 12" of the Priest, crawling inside the warrior’s clothing and armour, pelting him with nuts and causing numerous tiny bites and welts.
+The furious rodents assault one enemy within 12" of the Priest, crawling inside the warrior’s clothing and armor, pelting him with nuts and causing numerous tiny bites and welts.
 The target suffers 2D6 Strength 1 hits.
-No armour saves allowed.
+No armor saves allowed.